TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-09-new-in-symplify-9-monorepo-split-with-github-action.md

     **To simple setup in a single GitHub Action.**

-tweet: "New Post on #php 🐘 blog: New in Symplify 9: Monorepo Split With GitHub Action"
 ---

 In past years, the `split` command was one of the poorest part of whole Symplify code base.
 [Here is why](/blog/2020/11/02/symplify-monorepo-builder-split-fractal-of-bad-design/).